Dogs are earned their stripes as ‘man’s best friend’ centuries ago and since then no other animal has been able to wrestle that title from them.

 When your dog gets used to the idea of finding treats around the house they will scamper around with excitement looking here there and everywhere for a delicious snack.

-This will give them plenty of exercise and a meal in the process.
+This will give them plenty of exercises and a meal in the process.

 Use Your Stairs